 Email has been around for a long time.
-While many proclaim that B2B email is declining as a preferred communication type, according to recent research, 80% of B2B buyers prefer to be contacted via email.
+While many proclaim that B2B email is declining as a preferred communication type, according to research, 80% of B2B buyers prefer to be contacted via email.
 In fact, it’s the third most influential source of information for B2B audiences (behind only colleague recommendations and industry-specific thought leaders).

 As the workhorse of B2B demand generation, email is a tool for marketers to personalize, test, learn, and continually improve communications to meet business and marketing objectives.
 But many are still trying to find the secret sauce to writing emails that convert.

 We’ve created a checklist to help you focus on the B2B email elements that affect results.
 Each of these learnings is reinforced by trusted experts, client results, and first-hand experience.
 Some may seem obvious, but—like many things in content marketing—how you use them can be tested and refined to drive the outcomes you seek.